CenterForOpenScience/jamdb/docs/getting-started.md

 # Getting Started
 Please note: These docs are still in progress.
 If something doesn't look quite right it's probably wrong.

-Further examples can be found but in the [features directory.](features/)
+Further examples can be found in the [features directory.](features/)

 This tutorial assumes that the JamDB server you're interacting with will be at `http://localhost:1212`.